ministryofjustice/analytics-platform-config/README.md

 # analytics-platform-config
 Encrypted configuration

-## Gitcrypt
+## Git-crypt

-This repo contains secrets stored with gitcrypt.
+This repo contains secrets stored with git-crypt.
 These need decrypting before use.
 You need to have your GPG key added to this repo before you are able to do this.

 ### Adding someone's gpg key to this repo